SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 Basic services terms were gathered from documentation for indicator 1.4.1 in the SDG Indicators Metadata Repository (<a id="SDGmetarep">[UN Statistics Division, 2022](#f2)</a>) and a presentation from UNESCAP/UN Habitat (<a id="UNhabitat">[Njiru, 2018](#f3)</a>).

+"homes" is not included as a search term as it mostly adds noise from health research about care homes/nursing homes.

 ```Ceylon =
 TS=